 A unique and innovative national talent attraction management programme: case Talent Boost

-Laura Lindeman, Chief Specialist at Ministry of Economic Affairs and Employment in Finland.
-Her work is all about Talent Boost.
+Pipa Turvanen, Talent Boost project manager at Ministry of Economic Affairs and Employment in Finland.

 Talent Boost is a unique nationwide programme to attraction and retention management.
 The programme connects places branding with attracting, recruiting, soft landing, integration and reputation management of talents.
 This talent ecosystem involves several stakeholders: the government, cities, universities, NGOs, business chambers and others.
 The purpose is to work together for common goals on the Talent Boost platform.

 - Channel the expertise of international talents living in Finland to boost growth and internationalisation of companies

 - Make working and business life more inclusive for international talents.